bmarroc/machine-learning/README.md

 This repository contains Jupyter notebooks implementing Machine Learning algorithms to solve different problems.

-The notebooks use Scikit-learn (on top of Python 3.6.9).
+The notebooks use Scikit-learn and Python 3.6.9.

 ### Table of contents